AELS helps students secure basic living services, such as a cell phone plan, a car, insurance, a bank account,

 that introduce basis vocabulary words, verb phrases, and popular American idioms that will make it

 easier to understand the English you’ll be learning in your ESL class.
 For more information on our

 e-Learning prep course, please click

-Q: Will I be prepared for the TOEFL exam after studying at Optimus Language
+Q: Will I be prepared for the TOEFL exam after studying at American English Language

 A: Because our students take weekly exams that are similar to that of the TOEFL exam, engage in

 conversation with their classmates, and practice reading, writing, and listening regularly, students

 should be more than prepared for the TOEFL exam after going through our curriculum.
 In addition, we